vishvAsa/kalpAntaram/kANe/v2p1/07_Upanayana.md

 279

-ciroumstances.
-Ap.
-Dh.
-8. (1.
-1. 3.7-8) gives the option to all varṇas to use a sheep skin (as upper garment) or a woollen plaid ( kambala ). Ābv. gr. ( I. 19.
-8-9) appears to suggest that the lower and upper garments may be of the same skin or that the lower garment may be white or coloured ( as stated above by Ap.
-Dh, S.).
-The Kathaka gr.647 ( 41.
-13 ) says that the upper garment for the three varpas should be respectively of the skins of black deer, tiger and ruru deer.
-A vestige of these rules survives in the modern practice of tying a small piece of deer skin to the yajaopavita of the boy when his upanayana is performed.

 That the rules about the lower and upper garments go back to great antiquity is shown by a reference to a Brahmana passage in the Ap.
 Dh.
 8.648 1.
 1. 3.9 'one should wear only deer skin ( as lower and upper garments ) if one desires the increase of Vedlo lore, only (cotton) garments if one desires the increase of martial valour and both if one desires both'.